aardappel/lobster/docs/source/implementation.md

 It creates `bin/lobster`.
 Run it to access the samples, e.g. `bin/lobster samples/pythtree.lobster`

+Note the `LOBSTER_ENGINE` CMake option, which is by default on.
+You can turn this off to get a command-line only version of Lobster that does not depend on OpenGL, SDL, FreeType etc.

 ### Android

 You must have the following installed: